-On-line quizzes 10% Midterm Exam 20% Final Exam 40% Tutorials 30% (There are three take-home assignments and three hands-on, sit down quizzes.
-Each assignment or quiz is worth 5%)
+Take-home quizzes 10% Midterm Exam 20% Final Exam 40%

+Tutorials 30% (There are two take-home assignments and two hands-on, sit down quizzes.
+Each assignment or quiz is worth 7.5%)

 Grading scheme

 Each of the above components will be given a numerical percentage score.
 The final grade will be calculated using as weighted by the percentages given above and then reconverted to a final letter grade using the official scheme: